-Clear CMOS [short solder points momentarily]
+Clear Data [short solder points momentarily]

-P2B-VM Clear RTC RAM
+P2B-B Clear RTC RAM

-4. Keyboard Power (Wake) Up (KB_WAK)
+2. Keyboard Power Up (KBPWR)

-This allows you to disable or enable the keyboard power up function.
-Set this jumper to Enable if you wish to use your keyboard (by pressing the spacebar) to power up your computer.
-This feature requires an ATX power supply that can supply at least 300mAmp on the +5VSB lead.
+This allows you to enable or disable the keyboard power up function.
+Set to Enable if you want to use your keyboard (by pressing the SPACEBAR) to power up your system.
+This feature requires an ATX power supply that can supply at least 300mA on the +5VSB lead and new BIOS support.
 The default is set to Disable because not all computers have the appropriate ATX power supply.
-Your computer will not power on if you set this to Enable and if you do not have the right ATX power supply.
-WARNING!
-This jumper setting must coincide with the BIOS setting (see "Power Up By Keyboard" in the Power Management Setup of the BIOS SOFTWARE) or else conflicts will occur.
+Your computer will not function if you set this to Enable but do not have the right ATX power supply.

-Setting KB WAK

-Disable [1-2] (default)

-Enable [2-3]
+SettingKBPWRDisable[1-2] (default)Enable[2-3]

-P2B-VM Keyboard Power (Wake) Up
+P2B-B Keyboard Power Up